learn-co-curriculum/phase-0-wsl2-env-windows-subsystem-linux/README.md

 ### Action Item

-1. Open the "Command Prompt" application using the "Start" menu
-2. Search for the "Command Prompt" application using the "Start" menu
+1. Search for the "Command Prompt" application using the "Start" menu
-3. Select "Run as administrator" from the right side of the search window
+2. Select "Run as administrator" from the right side of the search window
-4. Allow the program to make changes to your device and wait for the "Command Prompt" application to open
+3. Allow the program to make changes to your device and wait for the "Command Prompt" application to open
-5. Type `wsl --set-default-version 2` into the terminal and press `<Enter>` _(Note: you should see a message starting with "For information on key differences…")_
+4. Type `wsl --set-default-version 2` into the terminal and press `<Enter>` _(Note: you should see a message starting with "For information on key differences…")_
-6. Type `wsl --status` into the terminal and press `<Enter>`.
+5. Type `wsl --status` into the terminal and press `<Enter>`.
 You should see a message including "Default Version 2", which verifies that the default version has been set correctly.
-7. Type `wsl --set-version Ubuntu 2` into the terminal and press `<Enter>`
+6. Type `wsl --set-version Ubuntu 2` into the terminal and press `<Enter>`
-8. Wait for the "Conversion complete" or "This distribution is already the requested version" message in the terminal
+7. Wait for the "Conversion complete" or "This distribution is already the requested version" message in the terminal
-9. Type `wsl --list --verbose` into the terminal and press `<Enter>`.
+8. Type `wsl --list --verbose` into the terminal and press `<Enter>`.
 You should see a message including "NAME Ubuntu VERSION 2", which verifies that the default version has been set correctly.